1. Output information

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

 In special circumstances, interim sets of population and household projections may be produced, using modified methods and the most recent data available.
-An example of this is the interim 2011-based SNPPs and household projections, which were produced shortly after the 2011 Census results.
-This set of projections was published to satisfy a strong user requirement for projections that took on board the results of the 2011 Census sooner than the normal publication timetable.
+An example of this is the interim 2011-based SNPPs which were produced shortly after the 2011 Census results.
+This set of projections was published to satisfy a strong user requirement for projections that took on board the results of the 2011 Census, sooner than the normal publication timetable.

 Main data sources

-This subsection provides a list of all the input data sources used in the production of the 2018-based household projections for England, for users wishing to carry out their own analysis or modelling.
+This section provides a list of all the input data sources used in the production of the 2022-based household projections for England, for users wishing to carry out their own analysis or modelling.

 To produce the household population projections, the following data sources are used:

-- mid-2001 to mid-2018 population estimates by age and sex, detailed time series
+Mid–2011 to mid-2021 population estimates by age and sex, detailed time series

-- 2011 Census data on (CE) and total usual resident populations by age and sex
+Census 2021 data on communal establishment (CE) and total usual resident populations by age and sex.

 To produce base household representative rates (HRRs), the following data sources are used: